ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v1.17.4-release-announcement.md

 ### Default for `swap-enable` set to `false`

 The `swap-enable` config option is now by default `false`.
 This change was made so that when running the `bee start` command after a fresh install without changing any options, the node in ultra-light mode rather than throwing an error.

+⚠️⚠️
-Full node operators must enable set the `swap-enable` option to `true` if not already enabled for their nodes to continue to operate as normal.
+Full node operators must enable set the `swap-enable` option to `true` if it was not previously explicitly set to `true` to continue to operate as normal.
+⚠️⚠️

 ### Default upload type is now deferred